yangong23/VSEnetworksIR/README.md

 ## Reference
 If you found this code useful, please cite the following paper:

+Gong Y, Cosma G, Fang h.
+On the Limitations of Visual-Semantic Embedding Networks for Image-to-Text Information Retrieval[J].
+Journal of Imaging, 2021, 7(8): 125.

+Bibtex:

       @inproceedings{gong2021limivse,
         title={On the Limitations of Visual-Semantic Embedding Networks for Image-to-Text Information Retrieval}, author={Gong, Yan and Cosma, Georgina and Fang, Hui},